kushagrakasbi/KryNet-Homelab/README.md

 You utilize a structured domain naming convention to differentiate access methods:

-- **`.local.kkasbi.site` (Deprecated/Backup):** For local network access.
+- **`.local.primarydomain.com` (Deprecated/Backup):** For local network access.
 Previously used `Nginx Proxy Manager` to route these requests.
-- **`.tail.kkasbi.site` (Deprecated/Backup):** For Tailscale-driven access.
+- **`.tail.primarydomain.com` (Deprecated/Backup):** For Tailscale-driven access.
 Requires Tailscale VPN to be active on the client device.
-- **`.kkasbi.site` (Public Access):** Direct Cloudflare Tunnel access for specific services.
+- **`.primarydomain.com` (Public Access):** Direct Cloudflare Tunnel access for specific services.
 These services are publicly exposed via Cloudflare.
-- **`.krynet.cc` (Primary Split Horizon DNS):** The main domain for unified access, regardless of whether you're on the local network or accessing remotely via Tailscale.
+- **`.secondarydomain.com` (Primary Split Horizon DNS):** The main domain for unified access, regardless of whether you're on the local network or accessing remotely via Tailscale.
 This is achieved through Split Horizon DNS.

-### Split Horizon DNS (`krynet.cc`) Configuration
+### Split Horizon DNS (`secondarydomain.com`) Configuration

-This setup allows you to use a single URL (e.g., `photos.krynet.cc`) for both internal and external access to your services.
+This setup allows you to use a single URL (e.g., `photos.secondarydomain.com`) for both internal and external access to your services.

 1. **External Resolution (via Tailscale):**
-    - For clients *outside* your home network, DNS queries for `.krynet.cc` are resolved to the **Tailscale public IP** of your TrueNAS server.
+    - For clients *outside* your home network, DNS queries for `.secondarydomain.com` are resolved to the **Tailscale public IP** of your TrueNAS server.
-    - When a request is made (e.g., `photos.krynet.cc`), it first goes through Tailscale, then is routed internally to the TrueNAS server.
+    - When a request is made (e.g., `photos.secondarydomain.com`), it first goes through Tailscale, then is routed internally to the TrueNAS server.
 NPM on the TrueNAS server then proxies it to the correct application.
 2. **Internal Resolution (via AdGuard Home):**
     - For clients *inside* your home network, your router points to your **AdGuard Home instances** (`192.168.0.100` and `192.168.0.212`) as DNS servers.
-    - AdGuard Home has **DNS Rewrite rules** configured: `.krynet.cc` is rewritten to `192.168.0.100` (the LAN IP of your TrueNAS server).
+    - AdGuard Home has **DNS Rewrite rules** configured: `.secondarydomain.com` is rewritten to `192.168.0.100` (the LAN IP of your TrueNAS server).
-    - When a request is made (e.g., `photos.krynet.cc`), it's resolved directly to `192.168.0.100` by AdGuard Home.
+    - When a request is made (e.g., `photos.secondarydomain.com`), it's resolved directly to `192.168.0.100` by AdGuard Home.
 NPM then proxies it to the correct application.

-This setup ensures that all `*.krynet.cc` domains resolve to the correct internal IP (`192.168.0.100`) when on the local network and leverage Tailscale for external access, simplifying access patterns.
+This setup ensures that all `*.secondarydomain.com` domains resolve to the correct internal IP (`192.168.0.100`) when on the local network and leverage Tailscale for external access, simplifying access patterns.

-### Request Flow for `.krynet.cc` Services
+### Request Flow for `.secondarydomain.com` Services

-- **Client (Local Network) -> `photos.krynet.cc`:**
+- **Client (Local Network) -> `photos.secondarydomain.com`:**
-    1. Client makes DNS query for `photos.krynet.cc`.
+    1. Client makes DNS query for `photos.secondarydomain.com`.
     2. Router forwards query to **AdGuard Home** (`192.168.0.100`).
-    3. AdGuard Home's DNS Rewrite resolves `photos.krynet.cc` to `192.168.0.100`.
+    3. AdGuard Home's DNS Rewrite resolves `photos.secondarydomain.com` to `192.168.0.100`.
     4. Client connects directly to `192.168.0.100` (TrueNAS server) on port `443` (HTTPS).
     5. **Nginx Proxy Manager (NPM)** on TrueNAS (`network_mode: host`) receives the request on port `443`.
     6. NPM proxies the request to the internal port of Immich (`2283`).
     7. Immich responds.
-- **Client (External/Tailscale VPN active) -> `photos.krynet.cc`:**
+- **Client (External/Tailscale VPN active) -> `photos.secondarydomain.com`:**
-    1. Client (with Tailscale VPN on) makes DNS query for `photos.krynet.cc`.
+    1. Client (with Tailscale VPN on) makes DNS query for `photos.secondarydomain.com`.
-    2. DNS resolution (could be public DNS or Tailscale's MagicDNS depending on configuration) resolves `photos.krynet.cc` to the **Tailscale IP** of the TrueNAS server.
+    2. DNS resolution (could be public DNS or Tailscale's MagicDNS depending on configuration) resolves `photos.secondarydomain.com` to the **Tailscale IP** of the TrueNAS server.
     3. Client connects via the Tailscale VPN tunnel to the TrueNAS server's Tailscale IP on port `443` (HTTPS).
     4. **Nginx Proxy Manager (NPM)** on TrueNAS (`network_mode: host`) receives the request on port `443`.
     5. NPM proxies the request to the internal port of Immich (`2283`).
     6. Immich responds.
-- **Client (External/Public Cloudflare Tunnel) -> `media.kkasbi.site`:**
+- **Client (External/Public Cloudflare Tunnel) -> `media.primarydomain.com`:**
-    1. Client makes DNS query for `media.kkasbi.site`.
+    1. Client makes DNS query for `media.primarydomain.com`.
-    2. Cloudflare DNS resolves `media.kkasbi.site` to a **Cloudflare IP**.
+    2. Cloudflare DNS resolves `media.primarydomain.com` to a **Cloudflare IP**.
     3. Client connects to Cloudflare.
     4. Cloudflare routes the request through the **Cloudflare Tunnel** (established by the `cloudflared` container) to the TrueNAS server.
     5. The `cloudflared` container, typically on the host network, directs the traffic to the appropriate internal service (e.g., Jellyfin on port `8096`).